| |

 State of Alabama, county of Calhoun

-In Testimony Whereof, I have hereunto set my hand and affixed the seal of the
+In Testimony Whereof, I have hereunto set my hand and affixed the seal of the said Court, this 12th day of July A. D. 1893

 (signed) Emmett F Crook